benmcdonough20/SuperconductingCircuitBuilder/README.md

 # CircuitBuilder
-This is a GUI for designing superconducting circuits intended to accompany the python package scQubits.
+This is a GUI for designing superconducting circuits intended to accompany the Python package scQubits.

 ## Installation
 * git clone https://github.com/benmcdonough20/CircuitBuilder.git
-* pip install pyqt6
+* pip install pyside2

 ## Usage
-Start wih `python gui.py`.
+Start by running `python circuitbuilder.py`.
 The elements used to build a circuit are
 1) Capacitor
 2) Inductor
 3) Josephson Junction